vishyy27/user_engagement_prediction/README.md

-﻿# User Engagement Intelligence System
+# User Engagement Intelligence System

 ## Overview

 This project is an end-to-end machine learning system designed to predict, analyze, and improve user engagement based on behavioral data.

-It began as a binary classification model and has been extended into a decision-support system that provides:
+It began as a binary classification model and has evolved into a production-ready intelligence system that combines:

-* Engagement scoring
-* Model explainability
+- Machine learning predictions
+- Explainability through reasoning
-* Actionable recommendations
+- Actionable recommendations
+- API-based deployment
+- Database integration

-The goal is to move beyond prediction and enable product-level decision making.
+The objective is to move beyond prediction and enable data-driven product decision making.

 ---